 - Spring wheat - PGR and disease control

-Apply CCC between GS30 and GS31 for maximum effect.
-Rate is dependent on risk of lodging, but will generally be around CCC 75% at 1.0L/ha.
-Check product labels for total dose of CCC and/or consider Medax Max or Moddus to GS32 or Terpal at GS37-39.
+Apply CCC from GS30-31 for maximum effect.
+The rate is dependent on the risk of lodging but will generally be in the range CCC 75% 1.0L/ha.
+Check product labels for total dose of CCC and/or consider Medax Max or Moddus to GS32.

 - Get weed samples tested for resistance now